-Whether you’re dreading (or secretly loving) the fact that a new school year’s upon us, you’ve got some checkups to take care of.
+Whether you’re dreading (or secretly loving) the fact that a new school year’s upon us, you’ve got some back to school health checkups to take care of.
 Follow these tips from the American Academy of Ophthalmology (AAO), the American Academy of Pediatric Dentistry (AAPD) and the American Academy of Pediatrics (AAP) to give your kid a healthy start.

-Go to the dentist.
+Teeth are an important aspect of back to school health, too.
 Kids miss more than 51 million school hours each year because of dental problems, says the AAPD.
 Make sure he brushes and flosses every day and sees a dentist every six months.
 Get custom or over-the-counter mouth guards if they play sports.

 Ask about immunizations or boosters; many schools require verification that shots are updated.
 Kids also may need a sport-specific exam before they start an athletics program.